riomigal/cityapi/README.md

 The api implements the simplemaps.com database.
 The database is normalized in third normal form (cities, admins, countries).
+To use this api you need an api key which you can obtain by creating a demo account on <a href="https://cityapifrontend.migale.eu" target="_blank">https://cityapifrontend.migale.eu</a>.

 <b>Countries:</b>